alptugan/blog-teaching/content/Tutorials/Github - Pages Custom Domain Setup.md

 Check the domain next day.

 ## 5. Subdomain Entry
 After adding the apex domain, you can also add subdomains via `CNAME` records.
+You need to verify the subdomain on GitHub as defined above in **step 1** and **step 2**.
 - Goto GitHub repository on your local device.
 - Create a file called `CNAME` and type the subdomain address.
   ![[github-custom-domain06.jpeg|-center|500]]